JoinColony/coding-challenge-events-list/README.md

 // The converted amount is the human readable amount divided by the wei value raised to the power of 18 const convertedAmount = humanReadableAmount.div(wei.pow(18));

-// If you are confident that it's a a low enough value, you can display it as an integer -- .toNumber()
+// If you are confident that it's a low enough value, you can display it as an integer -- .toNumber()
 // But to be on the safe side, you can also use it as a string console.log(convertedAmount.toString());
 ```